mattermost/docs/source/install/self-managed-changelog.md

  - Native voice calling and screen sharing is now available.
 This is a Channels-specific integration.

 #### Apps Bar (Beta)
  - Channel header is now decluttered when a new configuration setting via **System Console > Experimental > Features > Enable App Bar** is enabled, the channel header will be decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
 All channel header icons registered by plugins will be moved to the new Apps Bar when the configuration setting is enabled.
-We recommend enabling the Apps Bar for servers with Calls enabled since the Apps Bar is the dedicated place for the Calls start/join button.
+We recommend enabling the Apps Bar for servers with Calls enabled since the Apps Bar helps make space for the dedicated **Start Call** button in the channel header.

 #### Playbooks Updates
  - Users can now easily keep processes up-to-date with the inline playbook editor.